-- 1. Through design and permitting of a large-scale nourishment for North Nantasket Beach, the Town of Hull can be prepared to respond quickly if needed.
+Through design and permitting of a large-scale nourishment for North Nantasket Beach:

+- 1. The Town of Hull can be prepared to respond quickly if needed.
 For example, if beach compatible sediment becomes available from a navigational dredging project, the Town of Hull will have a nourishment location available. - 2.
-Through design and permitting of a large-scale nourishment for North Nantasket Beach, the Town of Hull creates flexibility and a range of options that would be available based on needs, sediment availability, and funding.
+The Town of Hull creates flexibility and a range of options that would be available based on needs, sediment availability, and funding.
 For example, the Town could pursue various widths, lengths, volumes, and combinations of dune and beach restoration approaches that fall within the permitted template area.
 This allows the Town flexibility to nourish when funds or sediment become available and/or in response to emergency restoration needs. - 3.
-Through design and permitting of a large-scale nourishment for North Nantasket Beach, the Town of Hull can consider various sediment sources in the future.
+The Town of Hull can consider various sediment sources in the future.
 The Town can be selective in ensuring that the sediment source adequately meets their needs and is beach compatible for Nantasket.